svaderia/competitive-programming/README.md

 - [ ] Have a commentary (maybe AI generated, so can be wrong) on a solution of the problem.
 This combined with the tags of problem can become very helpful to remember stuff latter on.
 - [ ] Link each contest to it's link, like every problem needs to be linked to the website.
 - [ ] Remove unused macros or constants from the solution files.
 This will make it less bloated and easy to understand.
 Technically if I can have as minimal of templeting as possible, it will help.
+- [ ] Solve CSES again to get back into the zone

 # Competitive Coding
 |Online Judge|Solved|